 Individuals must be unable to live independently and require considerable assistance with the activities of daily living.
 In addition, they must be financially qualified to receive Medicaid.
 RI Medicaid considers applicants' income, assets and their history of asset transfers.

-A single individual can automatically qualify if their monthly income is below $2,250 per month.
-However, they can also meet the Income Test if their income does not cover the cost of their monthly, recurring, medical expenses.
-Further, individuals with annual income over the limit may also qualify but will have a share of cost contribution to make that the state Medicaid office sets based on their income.
-Married applicants do not count the spouse’s income who is not applying for long term care benefits.
+A single individual can automatically qualify if his or her monthly income is below $2,313 per month.
+For married applicants,only the income of the applicant spouse is counted when applying for long-term care benefits.
+Married applicants with non-applicant spouses may transfer part, or in some cases, even all of their monthly income to their non-applicant spouses.
+As of January 2019, this amount may be as much as $3,160.50 / month and is called a monthly maintenance needs allowance.
+This is one way that an applicant can effectively lower his or her countable income while ensuring his or her non-applicant spouse has enough income from which to live.
+Applicants can also meet the Income Test if their income does not cover the cost of their monthly, recurring, medical expenses.
+Further, individuals with annual income over the limit may also qualify, but will have a share of cost contribution to make that the state Medicaid office sets based on their income.

 Single applicants are permitted to retain up to $4,000 in countable assets.
-If they are married and the spouse is not receiving Medicaid assistance, the spouse can retain up to $123,600.
-The value of their place of residence, provided their equity does not exceed $572,000, is not counted towards their asset total.
-However, since this program entails alternative housing for single individuals, their home would not be owner-occupied and would count as an asset, if a spouse was not living in it.
+If an applicant is married and his or her spouse is not receiving Medicaid assistance, the non-applicant spouse can retain up to $126,420 of the couples’ joint assets.
+This rule is in place to prevent the non-applicant spouse from becoming impoverished and is called the community spouse resource allowance.
+The value of the couples’ place of residence, provided the equity value does not exceed $585,000, is not counted towards the Medicaid asset total.
+However, since this program entails alternative housing for seniors with a functional need, their home would not be owner-occupied and would count as an asset, if a spouse were not living in it.

 Past Asset Transfers

-Asset transfers and gifts made by the Medicaid applicant for up to 60 months preceding their date of application may be reviewed to ensure they were not given away or sold under market value with the simple goal of reducing total assets to qualify for Medicaid.
+Asset transfers and gifts made by the Medicaid applicant for up to 60 months preceding his or her date of application may be reviewed.
+This is to ensure they were not given away or sold under market value with the simple goal of reducing total assets to qualify for Medicaid.
 This is referred to as the Medicaid Look Back Period.
 Additional details are available here.

 For those unsure of their eligibility status, assistance is available.

-Caregivers provide all personal care, meals, chores, transportation, social service and are on call 24/7.
+Caregivers provide all personal care, meals, chores, transportation, socialization, and are on call 24/7.
 Agencies will provide respite care to the caregiver.
 Adult day care is also available for those participants whose caregivers are unable to be available 24/7.
-Note that using adult day care, reduces the caregivers’ compensation by approximately 15%.
+Note that using adult day care reduces the caregivers’ compensation by approximately 15%.